Laravel-Backpack/docs/3.4/add-ons-official.md

   - [BackupManager](https://github.com/Laravel-Backpack/BackupManager) - interface to backup your files & db using [spatie/laravel-backup](https://github.com/spatie/laravel-backup); ```free```

->**These packages only provide basic functionality.** What will be enough for _most_ projects.
+>**These add-ons only provide basic functionality.** What will be enough for _most_ projects.
 They do not intend to be a complete solution for all use cases.
 If you need to customize a package for your specific use case, you can easily do that, by copy-pasting their code in your project and modifying it.
 Every official package has been created with this in mind, has a very simple architecture, uses Backpack best practices.
 Find the "extend" section in each of their docs for more about this.